Invivogen

 IL-18 Reporter Cells

 HEK-Blue™ IL-18 cells were engineered from the human embryonic kidney 293 (HEK293) cell line to detect bioactive interleukin-18 (IL-18) by monitoring the activation of the NF-κB and AP-1 pathways.
 These cells are useful to monitor IL-18 secretion in inflammasome activation studies.
-They can also be used for screening anti-IL-18 antibodies.
+In addition, these cells can be used for screening antibodies or small molecule inhibitors targeting the IL-18 pathway.

 IL-18 is a pro-inflammatory cytokine that causes a wide variety of biological effects associated with infection, inflammation, and autoimmune processes [1, 2].